 Hired Assessments are a great way to showcase your skills to employers.
 You can access these under the ‘Assessments’ tab once you log into your Hired account.
 Candidates will have 3 attempts within 72 hours to complete the assessment of their choice.
 If you score 80% or above your profile displays a badge of your accomplishment.

 Candidates that earn a badge receive a greater number of interview requests, increase their chances of getting hired and are offered larger salaries.
 (Currently, assessments are only available to Software Engineering and DevOps candidates approved on the platform.)
-See how it works here:
+See how it works at the bottom of this page (video).

 No!
 But right away I was SUPER in to the company.